 Every October, many Americans infuse a little extra pink into their wardrobes to show their support for Breast Cancer Awareness Month.
 This is so important, and we in the breast cancer community are grateful for every pink endeavor that takes place all month long – after all, the association we now make between pink and breast cancer is one reason the disease has gotten so much more attention since Breast Cancer Awareness Month was founded 33 years ago.
-That attention has resulted in more people getting mammograms and more funding for research and treatments – in other words, it has saved lives.
+That attention has resulted in more people getting mammograms and more funding for research and treatments – in other words, many Breast Cancer Treatment Services have saved lives.

 But it’s important that we don’t get lost in the sea of pink each October.
 We have to remember what breast cancer pink really stands for: awareness and action.
 We must act to both take care of ourselves and advocate for health equity.
 We must act to help others who are bravely fighting the disease.
 And we must act to help organizations like Susan G. Komen Chicago meet critical needs in our communities and invest in breakthrough research so that we can realize the vision to live in a world without breast cancer.